amulchapla/GenAI-LLMapps-lifecycle-workshop/README.md

-# GenAI-LLMapps-lifecycle-workshop
- Hands-on workshop for end-to-end LLM lifecycle using Azure AI platform.
+# LLM Application Development Lifecycle workshop

 ## Workshop Overview
  This workshop provides hands-on experience with the end-to-end lifecycle of Large Language Model (LLM) applications using Azure AI platform.
 The workshop covers the LLM application development lifecycle shown in the below diagram.